 From 1 January 2013, thresholds are cumulative; before this date the thresholds were alternative.
 The ICA may annually amend these turnover thresholds based on the gross national product price deflator index (Article 16(1), Law 287/1990).
 This index measures inflation or deflation by calculating the ratio of nominal gross national product to real gross national product.

 To determine whether a concentration is reportable under Article 16(1), the ICA looks at the turnover generated by the undertakings by the sales of products and services.
 To this end, the ICA deducts returns, rebates and taxes directly related to the sale of products or the performance of services.
 The calculation of turnover is consistent with the principles set out in the European Commission's Consolidated Jurisdictional Notice (Commission Notice) (Consolidated Jurisdictional Notice on the control of concentrations between undertakings (2008/C 95/01)).

 Mandatory or voluntary

-Notification of concentrations meeting the turnover thresholds is mandatory (see Question 2).
+Notification of concentrations that meet the relevant turnover thresholds is mandatory.